reachjason/Web3-Operator-Handbook/chxx-engineering.md

 Things to cover:

-- Guiding principles - eg: blame the process, integrity etc
+- Guiding principles - eg: blame the process, integrity, do what it takes etc
+- Why this matters?
 - Organization Structure of the "Build" Organization with accountabilities
 - Programming Languages
 - How you version control